 Since food and nutrition are such an important part of a young child’s life, we request you make healthy choices when sending lunches and snacks to school.
 Avoid highly sweetened food and drinks, as well as “junk food”.
 No soda or caffeinated drinks are permitted.
 For safety purposes, no glass bottles are allowed on campus.
-San Diego City School provides hot lunches daily to all students at the cost of $1.50 per student, except for the students who qualify for free or reduced lunches.
-In addition, the District provides breakfast from 7:40 to 8:00 a.m. on a daily basis to all students at a cost of $.75, with the exception of students qualifying for free or reduced meals.
+Lunches are provided daily by VOA and cost $3.50 per student, except for the students who qualify for free or reduced lunches (Reduced price families pay $0.40).
+In addition, breakfast is provided from 7:40 to 8:00 a.m. on a daily basis to all students at a cost of $2.00, with the exception of students qualifying for free or reduced meals(Reduced price families pay $0.30).
 All families will be required to complete the school lunch application, regardless of whether or not you qualify or intend to use the lunch program.
 This information is used for state reporting and funding purposes and is kept confidential.

 If you require the school to give your child a prescription medication during the school day, you must bring the medication with a Doctor’s signed release, in the original labeled prescription bottle, to the office with written instructions.
 Over the counter medications require a form on file that must be signed in order for us to administer medication to your child.